survivejs/webpack-book/manuscript/building_with_webpack/01_minifying_build.md

 Given these transformations can break your code, you have to be a little careful.
 A good example of this is Angular 1 and its dependency injection system.
 As it relies on strings, you must be careful not to mangle those or else it will fail to work.

-Beyond mangling, it is possible to control all other [UglifyJS features](http://lisperator.net/uglifyjs/) through Webpack as illustrated below:
+Beyond mangling, it is possible to control all other [UglifyJS features](http://lisperator.net/uglifyjs/) through webpack as illustrated below:

 ```javascript
 new webpack.optimize.UglifyJsPlugin({